cwchen1102/rosbag-web-explorer/README.md

 ### 6.1 Set Elastic Beanstalk Environment Variables

-To set Elastic Beanstalk environment variables, follow these steps
+To set Elastic Beanstalk environment variables, follow these steps:

-:

 1. Go to the AWS Management Console and use Find Services to search for Elastic Beanstalk.
 2. Click "Environments" in the left sidebar.